AttorneyOnline/docs/AO Documentation/docs/authoring/Common Errors.md

 ### My client's .exe disappeared / My Antivirus thinks this program's a virus!

 Tell your antivirus to shut up by adding an exception for AO's folder.
-Y
+Google's your best friend on how to do this, and in the case of "my client's .exe disappeared", either go to AO2 Github Repository and [download the latest version](https://github.com/AttorneyOnline/AO2-Client/releases/) of the client, or re-extract from the files that your server has provided
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzkxMTM3MzMsODgzNzQ4ODQwLDEwMj
+eyJoaXN0b3J5IjpbMjA0MDk0ODQ3MCw4ODM3NDg4NDAsMTAyOD
-g1MjE3NjldfQ==
+UyMTc2OV19
 -->